gamingmk289-ux/Diabetes-Prediction-using-Machine-Learning/README.md

 **User-Friendly Streamlit Application**

 - This Streamlit application offers an intuitive and user-friendly interface.
 Users can effortlessly input their medical and demographic information, including gender, age, hypertension, heart diseases, smoking history, BMI, HbA1c level, and blood glucose level.
 - After providing these details, the application swiftly processes the information and generates a diabetes risk prediction based on the input data.
-This enables users to quickly assess their potential risk of developing diabetes.**Contributing**
+This enables users to quickly assess their potential risk of developing diabetes.

+**Accessibility**

+The Streamlit application is readily accessible through the following link: https://krishna-teja-diabetes-prediction-using-machine-learning.streamlit.app/.

+Users can conveniently access the tool in their web browsers, making it easily available for healthcare professionals and individuals concerned about diabetes risk.

+**Contributing**

 Contributions to this project are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request.